Rockdale Ilinden FC: History

-The Rockdale Ilinden Soccer Club was formed in 1969 by a group of Macedonian Australians who gave the team the name "Ilinden" which has special meaning for all Macedonians throughout history.
-The club's first President Simon Zipevski laid the foundations as did the late Vlade Temelkovski who was president in 1978.
+The Rockdale Ilinden Soccer Club was formed in 1969 by a group of Macedonian Australians who gave the team the name "Ilinden", in honour of an uprising against the Ottomans in 1903.
+The club's first President, Simon Zipevski, laid the foundations as did the late Vlade Temelkovski who was president in 1978.

-On the field, the highlights would have to be the grand final wins (of different leagues) in 1984, 2002 and 2006.
-The 1984 NSW First Division grand final team was coached by Ilija Takac, winning 3–2 over Inter Monaro at Marconi Stadium and is firmly entrenched in the memories of the Rockdale Ilinden supporters.
+On the field, the highlights were grand final wins (of different leagues) in 1984, 2002 and 2006.
+The 1984 NSW First Division grand final team was coached by Ilija Takac, winning 3–2 over Inter Monaro at Marconi Stadium.

-It took 18 years for Rockdale Ilinden to rejoice another First Grade Grand Final victory.
+18 years later followed another First Grade Grand Final victory.
 In 2002 the coaching team of Mile Todoroski and Bill Pilovski led the team to an amazing Premiership/Championship double with only 1 loss in 24 games.
-In the grand final, they would meet the Hajduk Wanderers (who Rockdale defeated 5 goals to 3 just two weeks earlier in the semi final) in very rainy and windy conditions at the Rockdale Ilinden Sports Centre.
+In the grand final, they would meet the Hajduk Wanderers (who Rockdale defeated 5 goals to 3 just two weeks earlier in the semi-final) in very rainy and windy conditions at the Rockdale Ilinden Sports Centre.
 The team was captained by Spase Najdoski who scored the only goal in the game which in turn was the winning goal in the grand final in front of a crowd of 3000 at Melita Stadium.

 Four years later in 2006, Rockdale Ilinden would claim another grand final victory this time over Penrith Nepean United.
 Rockdale won 1–0 in front of a crowd of 2000 at Melita Stadium.
 Penrith Nepean United would gain promotion to the New South Wales Premier League as Rockdale's application would be denied by Football NSW due to the Rockdale Ilinden Sports Centre not meeting specific stadium criteria for the Premier League.

 The Rockdale Ilinden Soccer Club has been led by a wide array of coaching identities over their history.
 Some of these coaches were great players in their playing days.
 Kaz Kulak, Archie Blue, Ilija Takac, Ati Abonyi, Ljubo Gojkovic, Geoff Hoggart, John Fleming (1980s), Ljubo Jancev, Bill Pilovski, Manfred Schaefer, Risto Gojkovski, Rale Rasic, Doug Utjesenovic, Bill Temelkovski, Bill Boskovski, Gerry Gomez (1990s), Mile Todoroski, Ivan Petkovic, Zlatko Nastevski and current coach Mike Grbevski.

-Mile Todorovski, the 2008 Super League Coach of the Year was announced as the new coach for the 2009 season with all members/guests and players welcoming the announcement.
-Lee Sterrey, formerly the coach of Marconi Stallions, replaced him for the 2011 Premier League season.
-Hugo Sanchez was also named as the new Youth League head coach.
-The Club Committee also announced STOBI Int. as the new supplier of the playing strip and accessories for the 2009 season and beyond.